 Economic interests for investment in real estate

-An investment in real estate valued at more than UI 15,000,000 (approximately US$1,585,000), taking into account the updated fiscal cost in accordance with the Personal Income Tax (IRPF) regulations.
+An investment in real estate valued at more than UI$15,000,000 (approximately USD$1,585,000), taking into account the updated fiscal cost in accordance with the Personal Income Tax (IRPF) regulations.

 Economic interests for investment in a company with a promoted project

-An individual who directly or indirectly owns an investment in a company for a value greater than UI 45,000,000 (approximately US$4,755,000) and that said company owns activities or projects that have been declared of national interest according to the investment law.
+An individual who directly or indirectly owns an investment in a company for a value greater than UI$45,000,000 (approximately USD$4,755,000) and that said company owns activities or projects that have been declared of national interest according to the investment law.

 New conditions for investments and tax residency

-Following the above, Decree 163/20 introduces additional eligibility criteria to obtain tax residency through investment:
+Following the above, decree 163/20 introduced additional eligibility criteria to obtain tax residency through investment:

-Possess an investment in real estate worth more than UI 3,500,000 (approximately US$370,000) made as of 1 June 2020 and an effective presence in Uruguayan territory of 60 days in the calendar year.
+Possess an investment in real estate worth more than UI$3,500,000 (approximately USD$370,000) and an effective presence in Uruguayan territory of 60 days in the calendar year.
 The norm also establishes that in the event that no new acquisitions are made, the updated fiscal cost of each property will be considered.

-Possess direct or indirect participation in a company with a value greater than UI 15,000,000 (approximately US$1,585,000) made as of 1 June 2020 and that generates at least 15 new direct jobs in a relationship of dependency, hired by from 1 June 2020, full-time, in the calendar year and that do not imply a decrease in jobs in related companies.
+Possess direct or indirect participation in a company with a value greater than UI$15,000,000 (approximately USD$1,585,000) and that generates at least 15 new direct jobs in a relationship of dependency, full-time, in the calendar year and that do not imply a decrease in jobs in related companies.

 In applying for tax residency in Uruguay, be sure to consider the following elements: